TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 2/1 Thessalonians 2.10.md

 ---

-Ye are witnesses, and God [also], how holily and righteously and unblameably we behaved ourselves toward you that believe:
+You are witnesses with God, how holy, righteously, and blamelessly we behaved ourselves toward you who believe.